 North Korean Athletes Will March With South Koreans At Pyeongchang Olympics

-The details of how North Korea will participate in the upcoming Winter Olympics in South Korea are still being worked out — but the two countries say their athletes will march together at the opening ceremony, under a unification flag.
+The details of how North Korea will participate in the upcoming Winter Olympics in South Korea are still being worked out, but the two countries say their athletes will march together at the opening ceremony, under a unification flag.

 The two countries will also form a unified women's hockey team to compete at the Pyeongchang Winter Olympics in February, NPR's Elise Hu reports from Seoul.
 In addition, North Korea will send a cheering squad of 230 people to support athletes who make the trip.

-"Cheering squads are typically made up of college-aged students and volunteers," Elise reports.
-"On Monday the two Koreas agreed that a North Korean orchestra, singers and dancers would come to the South to perform during the games."
+"Cheering squads are typically made up of college-age students and volunteers," Elise reports.
+"On Monday, the two Koreas agreed that a North Korean orchestra, singers and dancers would come to the South to perform during the games."

 South Korea's athletes have previously marched alongside their North Korean counterparts at several Olympics, including the 2000 and 2004 Summer Olympics in Sydney and Athens, respectively, as well as the 2006 Winter Olympics in Turin.